2020 is shaping up to be a big absentee voting year in Catawba County. Here's what you should know

 There are limitations on who can serve as a witness.
 The witness must be 18 years or older and must not be a candidate for office unless the candidate is a close relative of the voter.

-If the voter is in a medical facility or nursing home, employees of that facility are home are not allowed to be witnesses.
+If the voter is in a medical facility or nursing home, employees of that facility or home are not allowed to be witnesses.

 Absentee voters may also receive assistance marking a ballot.
-The person assisting the photo must meet the same criteria as a witness.
+The person assisting with the ballot must meet the same criteria as a witness.

 Anyone who assists an absentee voter must fill out and sign a certification on the return envelope.